 Denton, TX 76203-5017

-Departments in the college offer graduate programs leading to the Master of Science with majors in accounting, finance, business analytics and taxation.
+Departments in the college offer graduate programs leading to the following degrees:

-Concentrations at the master’s level are available in business analytics, business studies, strategic management, health services management, organizational behavior and human resource management, marketing, marketing analytics, logistics and supply chain management, finance, information technology, and energy.
+Concentrations at the master’s level are available in business studies (flex-MBA), strategic management, health services management, organizational behavior and human resource management, marketing, operations and supply chain management, logistics and supply chain management, finance, decision sciences and information technology.

-Concentrations at the doctoral level are available in accounting, business computer information systems, business information assurance, finance, logistics systems, management, marketing and management science.
+Concentrations at the doctoral level are available in accounting, business computer information systems, finance, management, marketing and management science.

 The college is accredited by the AACSB International — The Association to Advance Collegiate Schools of Business (777 South Harbour Island Blvd., Suite 750, Tampa, FL 33602; 813-769-6500) at both the undergraduate and graduate levels.

 The Department of Accounting holds professional accreditation by the AACSB International — The Association to Advance Collegiate Schools of Business at both the undergraduate and graduate levels.